-The mission of the University of Florida Neonatal Perinatal Medicine Fellowship at Orlando Health Winnie Palmer Hospital for Women & Babies is to train our fellows to become excellent clinicians, teachers and clinical researchers who provide compassionate, and state-of-the-art care wherever they serve.
-The Neonatal-Perinatal Medicine Program serves the community of Central Florida, delivering care to a diverse population including a large, underserved population, which aligns with the mission of Orlando Health and the University of Florida.
+The mission of the Neonatal Perinatal Medicine Fellowship at Orlando Health Winnie Palmer Hospital for Women & Babies is to train our fellows to become excellent clinicians, teachers, clinical leaders and researchers that provide compassionate, and state-of-the-art care wherever they serve.
+The Neonatal-Perinatal Medicine Program serves the community of Central Florida, delivering care to a diverse population including a large, underserved population, which aligns with the mission of Orlando Health.

-- To recruit and develop a diverse community of fellows, including those underrepresented in medicine, to reflect the growing diversity in our patient population in Central Florida
+- To recruit and develop a diverse community of fellows, including those underrepresented in medicine, in order to reflect the growing diversity in our patient population in Central Florida.

-- To train physicians who are first and foremost strong clinicians capable of caring for the most complicated patients and their families
+- To train physicians that are first and foremost strong clinicians capable of caring for the most complicated patients and their families.

-- To provide an academic environment that prepares and ensures that 100 percent of our fellows will be successful on the American Board of Pediatrics Neonatal Perinatal Medicine Boards within three years of graduation
+- To provide an academic environment that prepares and ensures 100% of our fellows will be successful on the American Board of Pediatrics Neonatal Perinatal Medicine Boards within three years of graduation.

-- To train neonatologists who can enter either a private practice or an academic setting in the State of Florida or elsewhere, and successfully achieve their desired employment by the time of fellowship graduation.
+- To train neonatologists who are prepared to enter either a private practice or an academic setting in the State of Florida or elsewhere, and successfully achieve their desired employment by the time of fellowship graduation.